Vaduz: History

 Vaduz is mentioned in historic 12th-century manuscripts as Faduzes.
 In 1322 a mention of the castle is made, which was sacked by the Swiss in 1499 during the Swabian War.
-The entire city was also destroyed.
+The entire village was also destroyed.

 In the 17th century the Liechtenstein family was seeking a seat in the Imperial diet, the Reichstag.
-However, since they did not hold any territory that was directly under the Imperial throne, they were unable to meet the primary requirement to qualify.
+As they did not hold any territory that was directly under the Imperial throne they were unable to meet the primary requirement to qualify.

-The family yearned for the added power a seat in the Imperial government would bring, and therefore sought to acquire lands that would be reichsunmittelbar, or held without any feudal personage other than the Holy Roman Emperor himself having rights on the land.
-After some time, the family was able to arrange the purchase of the minuscule Herrschaft ("Lordship") of Schellenberg and countship of Vaduz (in 1699 and 1712 respectively) from the Hohenems.
+The family yearned for the added power a seat in the Imperial government would bring, and therefore sought to acquire lands that would be reichsunmittelbar, or held directly from the Holy Roman Emperor himself, without any intermediate feudal patronage.
+After some time, the family was able to arrange the purchase of the minuscule Herrschaft ("Lordship") of Schellenberg and the countship of Vaduz (in 1699 and 1712, respectively) from the Hohenems.
 Tiny Schellenberg and Vaduz possessed exactly the political status required: no feudal lord other than the Emperor.

-Thereby, on 23 January 1719, after purchase had been duly made, Charles VI, Holy Roman Emperor, decreed Vaduz and Schellenberg were united, and raised to the dignity of Fürstentum (principality) with the name "Liechtenstein" in honour of "[his] true servant, Anton Florian of Liechtenstein".
+Thereby, on 23 January 1719, after the purchase had been duly made, Charles VI, Holy Roman Emperor, decreed Vaduz and Schellenberg were united, and raised to the dignity of Fürstentum (principality) with the name "Liechtenstein" in honour of "[his] true servant, Anton Florian of Liechtenstein".
 It is on this date that Liechtenstein became a sovereign member state of the Holy Roman Empire.
-As a testament to the pure political expediency of the purchases, the Princes of Liechtenstein did not set foot in their new principality for over 120 years.
+As testimony to the pure political expediency of the purchases, the Princes of Liechtenstein did not set foot in their new principality for over 120 years.

+Politics

+Vaduz is located in the Oberland electoral district, which has fifteen seats in the Landtag of Liechtenstein.
+Since the introduction of Liechtenstein municipal law of 1864, Vaduz has been locally administered by a mayor and municipal council.
+Until 1941, this consisted of the mayor, the municipal treasurer, and seven other councillors.

+In 1974, the municipal law was revised which extended the term of the mayor and council to four years and increased the seats of Vaduz's municipal council to twelve.
+The system to elect the municipal council was changed to use an open list proportional representation system.
+In 1976, Vaduz replaced universal male suffrage with universal suffrage.
+Universal suffrage was not introduced to Liechtenstein on a national level until 1984.

+The incumbent mayor is Florian Meier, elected in the 2024 Vaduz mayoral by-election.